-Conan offer three special conan generators to create virtual environments:
+Conan offer three special Conan generators to create virtual environments:

-- virtualenv: Declares the self.env\info variables of the requirements. - virtualbuildenv: Special build environment variables for autotools/visual studio. - virtualrunenv: Special environment variables to locate executables and shared libraries in the requirements.
+- virtualenv: Declares the self.env\info variables of the requirements. - virtualbuildenv: Special build environment variables for autotools/visual studio. - virtualruneny: Special environment variables to locate executables and shared libraries in the requirements.

-These virtual environment generators create two executable script files (.sh or .bat depending on the current operating system), one for activate the virtual environment (set the environment variables) and one for deactivate it.
+These virtual environment generators create two executable script files (.sh or .bat depending on the current operating system), one to activate the virtual environment (set the environment variables) and one to deactivate it.